lifethroughcode/hylia.blog/src/posts/creating-an-encrypted-emergency-backup-drive.md

 I have run the command and it’s downloaded the public key, and I have confirmed it’s in my Downloads folder by running `ls`.
 You can see VeraCrypt_PGP_public_key.asc in there, as well as our previous 2 files.

-Now you want to run the following command (our terminal still needs to be pointing at Downloads) - 'gpg --show-keys VeraCrypt_PGP_public_key.asc'
+Now you want to run the following command (our terminal still needs to be pointing at Downloads) - `gpg --show-keys VeraCrypt_PGP_public_key.asc`

 ![](/images/7-copy.png)